 The trap divisions require athletes to shoot single targets at five separate locations.
 Clay targets are launched from a bunker in front of the shooter.
 Athletes are allowed two shots for each target.

-The top six athletes from the qualification round will advance to the final match.
-Medals are determined by elimination, with the lowest-scoring athlete removed after each round until a winner is determined.
-During the final match, athletes are allowed only one shot per target.
+The top six athletes from the qualification round advanced to the final match.
+Medals were determined by elimination, with the lowest-scoring athlete removed after each round until a winner was determined.
+During the final match, athletes were allowed only one shot per target.

-Athletes competing in the skeet divisions shoot from eight stations.
-At each station, targets are thrown from two towers located on each side of the shooter.
-Athletes can attempt one shot on each target.
+Athletes competing in the skeet divisions shot from eight stations.
+At each station, targets were thrown from two towers located on each side of the shooter.
+Athletes could only attempt one shot on each target.

-During the qualification round, each shooter attempts 125 targets, which are divided into five 25-target rounds.
-The top six competitors advance to the final match, which can consist of up to 60 targets.
-The lowest-scoring athletes are eliminated after each round until the medal winners are determined.
-Ties are broken by shoot-off.
+During the qualification round, each shooter attempted 125 targets, which were divided into five 25-target rounds.
+The top six competitors advanced to the final match, which consisted of up to 60 targets.
+The lowest-scoring athletes were eliminated after each round until the medal winners were determined.